Greek/tu-cgis-takehome-project/README.md

 # Personal Profile Dashboard

-A Personal Profile Dashboard built as a take-home project for OTS' CGIS software developer intern position.
+A Personal Profile Dashboard built as a take-home project for TU CGIS software developer intern position.

 ## Demo